LET YOUR CONFIDENCE RISE EVERY DAY

 BE AWARE OF THE TIMES WE LIVE IN- THE DAYS ARE EVIL

 Do you know what time it is at the geographical position you are in now?
 Where are you?
 What did you just say, and what did you just do in the last 12 hours?
 What are your longitudinal and latitudinal coordinates now?
-What have you done today and what are you doing now?
+What have you done today, and what are you doing now?
 What is next?
-Are you prepared to meet Christ right now at wherever your Geographical position is?
+Are you prepared to meet Christ right now, wherever your Geographical position is?
 It is never too late to make a U-turn.
 So do it now.

 Even though we are God’s holy children, we also need to be aware of what time it is in our world.
 “The evil one still exercises his control over the hearts of many people.
 God wants us to “redeem the time,” making the most of every opportunity we have to touch the lives of others with his grace and to resist the temptation and overcome the opposition of the evil one.”

 The days we live in are evil.
-The state of affairs are being played before us like a movie and this is why this subsequent verse from James is advising God’s people to take heed unless they fall.
+The state of affairs is being played before us like a movie, and this is why this subsequent verse from James is advising God’s people to take heed, lest they fall.
 James 4:7 – “Submit yourselves, then, to God.
 Resist the devil, and he will flee from you”.

-Ephesians 6:10-11 also emphasize: “Finally, be strong in the Lord and in the strength of his might.
-Put on the whole armor of God that you may be able to stand against the schemes of the devil”.
+Ephesians 6:10-11 also emphasizes: “Finally, be strong in the Lord and in the strength of his might.
+Put on the whole armour of God that you may be able to stand against the schemes of the devil”.

 1 Peter 5:9: “Resist him, firm in your faith, knowing that the same kinds of suffering are being experienced by your brotherhood throughout the world”.
 We have to know what’s right and what’s wrong as professed Christians.

 How?
 It’s simple.
 Read the Bible, pray along with it every day and listen to the voice of the Lord.
-The Bible and prayer are the communication tools as well as your armor for an intimate relationship with the Lord.
+The Bible and prayer are the communication tools as well as your armour for an intimate relationship with the Lord.
 Press on, even if it’s difficult to understand some verses.
-The Holy Spirit in you will guide you through the Scriptures with times.
-As professed Christians we must be very vigilant, shrewd and discerning to the facts and the truth presented by Scriptures.
+The Holy Spirit in you will guide you through the Scriptures with the times.
+As professed Christians, we must be very vigilant, shrewd and discerning of the facts and the truth presented by Scriptures.

 Again, we are living in a TIME that has been clearly stated by the Holy Bible.
-If we are conscious about all of these surroundings, we should not be caught flat footed as God’s children by the evil one.
-Let our Spiritual compass be the Lord and he will guide us to navigate through the times we are living in.
+If we are conscious of all of these surroundings, we should not be caught flat-footed as God’s children by the evil one.
+Let our Spiritual compass be the Lord, and he will guide us to navigate through the times we are living in.

 He will open our eyes to see the temptations the devil sets up before us each day.
 Fully conscious of such devices, we will be ready to fight it off before it finds a root in us.
 Simply, we should not allow the devil to attack us before we act.
 Be wise and be not unwise about the realities of the times we are living in.

-Child of God be discerning.
+Child of God, be discerning.
 READ THE BIBLE and don’t close it up.
 Don’t display it on your bookshelf.
-This is the Gospel, our FAITH and our HOPE.
+This is the Gospel.
+It is our FAITH and our HOPE.

 LIFE OF FAITH AND WALK OF FAITH